Group 16 On The Periodic Table

 Popular Opinions

 There is increasing public awareness and concern regarding the environmental impact of chalcogen extraction and processing.
-Sulfur dioxide emissions from industrial activities contribute to acid rain and air pollution.
+In practice, sulfur dioxide emissions from industrial activities contribute to acid rain and air pollution.
 Selenium and tellurium mining can lead to environmental contamination if not managed properly.

 Many organizations and researchers are advocating for sustainable practices in the extraction and use of chalcogens.
 This includes developing cleaner methods for sulfur production, recycling selenium and tellurium from electronic waste, and implementing stricter environmental regulations for chalcogen mining.